Renumics/sliceguard/README.md

 ## 🚀 Introduction

-sliceguard is built to quickly discover problematic data segments in your data.
+sliceguard is built to quickly **discover problematic data segments** in your data.
 It aims at supporting structured data as well as unstructured data like images, text or audio.
-However, it also tries to keep a simple interface hiding most of its functionality behind one simple *find_issues* function.
+However, it also tries to keep a **simple interface** hiding most of its functionality behind one simple *find_issues* function.

-It also allows for interactive reporting and exploration of found data issues using [Renumics Spotlight](https://github.com/Renumics/spotlight).
+It also allows for **interactive reporting and exploration** of found data issues using **[Renumics Spotlight](https://github.com/Renumics/spotlight)**.

 ## ⏱️ Quickstart